University Research Associate and Adjunct Professor,

 Smith have delved into the maintenance of a behavioral polymorphism

-in male mating strategy of Ruffs, a peculiar Old World sandpiper, which he always considered to be the
+in male mating strategy of Ruffs, a peculiar Old World sandpiper, which he considered to be the

 permanent "female mimic" males in the species.
 The ruff work included 6 field seasons in